KeYProject/key/key.ui/examples/heap/removeDups/README.txt

 example.additionalFile.1 = RemoveDup.unspecified
 example.additionalFile.2 = RemoveDup.java

-This is a simple excercise for JML and KeY.
+This is a simple exercise for JML and KeY.

 @author Mattias Ulbrich